Herbert Stewart

 Major-General Sir Herbert Stewart (30 June 1843 – 16 February 1885) was an English first-class cricketer and British Army officer.
 A career soldier, he joined the 37th Foot in November 1863 and would later transfer to the 3rd Dragoon Guards.
-He would see action in South Africa in the Anglo-Zulu War of 1879 under the command of Major-General Frederick Marshall, and served shortly after the conclusion of that conflict in the actions against Sekhukhune I of the Bapedi.
-Returning to South Africa in 1881, he saw action in the First Boer War and was captured following the Boer victory at Majuba Hill in February 1881.
-Released in March 1881, Stewart would served in the Anglo-Egyptian War of 1882, where he was instrumental in the capture of both Cairo and the rebel leader Ahmed Urabi; he was highly decorated for his role in the war.
-After Major-General Charles Gordon became besieged Khartoum by Sudanese Mahdist forces, Stewart led a column across the desert as part of the Gordon Relief Expedition.
+Six years into his military career, he played cricket at first-class level for Hampshire and the Marylebone Cricket Club.
+Ten years later, he saw action in South Africa in the Anglo-Zulu War under the command of Major-General Frederick Marshall, and served shortly after the conclusion of that conflict in the actions against Sekhukhune I of the Bapedi.

+Stewart later saw action in the First Boer War that began in December 1880, and was captured following the Boer victory at Majuba Hill in February 1881.
+Released the following month, Stewart served in the Anglo-Egyptian War of 1882, where he was instrumental in the capture of both Cairo and the rebel leader Ahmed Urabi; he was highly decorated for his role in the war.
+After Major-General Charles Gordon became besieged at Khartoum by Sudanese Mahdist forces, Stewart led a column across the desert as part of the Gordon Relief Expedition.
 After several engagements, Stewart was wounded in action on 19 January 1885.
-He survived long enough to hear of his promotion to Major-General, before succumbing to his wound on 16 February 1885.
+He survived long enough to hear of his promotion to major-general, before succumbing to his wound on 16 February.

-Earlier in his life, he had played cricket at first-class level for Hampshire and the Marylebone Cricket Club as a wicket-keeper in 1869.

 Early life

-The eldest son of the Scottish politician and clergyman Edward Stewart, he was born in Sparsholt, Hampshire on 30 June 1843.
-He was the grandson of Edward Richard Stewart and great-grandson of John Stewart, 7th Earl of Galloway.
+Herbert Stewart was born in Sparsholt, Hampshire on 30 June 1843.
+He was the eldest son of the Scottish politician and clergyman Edward Stewart.
+His grandfather was Edward Richard Stewart and his great-grandfather was John Stewart, 7th Earl of Galloway.
 His mother was of Irish extraction, hailing from a County Kerry family.
 He was educated firstly at Brighton College, before attending Marlborough College in 1854.
 He left Marlborough in 1855 and proceeded to Winchester College.
 He was a prefect at Winchester, and captained the cricket eleven.
-He had an older brother, William Stewart, who was also a first-class cricketer.
-The two once opposed one another on the cricket field, when Winchester College played Oxford University.
+He had an older brother, William Stewart, who was a first-class cricketer for Oxford University.
+The two once opposed one another on the cricket field, when Winchester College played Oxford.

 First-class cricket

-Stewart played first-class cricket in 1869 as a wicket-keeper for both Hampshire and the Marylebone Cricket Club (MCC).
+Stewart played first-class cricket in 1869 for both Hampshire and the Marylebone Cricket Club (MCC).
 He made his first-class debut for the MCC against Oxford University at Oxford.
 Three further matches followed, two for the MCC against the South and Cambridge University, with his solitary appearance for Hampshire coming against the MCC at Lord's.
 In his four first-class matches, he scored 28 runs with a highest score of 8, in addition to taking two catches and making a single stumping.
 He was described by Haygarth in Scores and Biographies as a "free-hitting batsman".
-He would later captain the 3rd Dragoon Guards in inter-regimental matches.
+He would later captain the 3rd Dragoon Guards in inter-regimental matches, with his presence in the side making them hard to beat and earning him a reputation as one of the best amateur wicket-keepers in England.